White Tower of Thessaloniki: Depiction

-Unofficial "Makedonka" souvenir banknotes were created by nationalist organizations in the Former Yugoslav Republic of Macedonia.
-They depicted the White Tower of Thessaloniki, in spite of the tower being located in the Greek region of Macedonia and not in the Former Yugoslav Republic of Macedonia.
-VMRO-DPMNE went so far as to propose the White Tower-depicting banknote's official adoption.
+According to historian Donald Sassoon, banknotes depicting the White Tower were created by extreme nationalist organizations in the Republic of Macedonia.
+VMRO-DPMNE proposed the White Tower-depicting banknotes' official adoption.
 However, the government in Skopje rejected its official use and adopted a different design for the new denar, which was issued in 1992.

-IMPRES, nonetheless, printed unofficial banknotes depicting the White Tower, which were sold as souvenirs on the streets of Skopje, bearing the disclaimer, "This is a souvenir banknote and not for official use."
+IMPRES printed unofficial banknotes depicting the White Tower, which were sold as souvenirs on the streets of Skopje, bearing the disclaimer, "This is a souvenir banknote and not for official use."